dakotaw/heatmap_spoofer/output.md

-## Maureilhan
+## Tritonia pallida

-Maureilhan is a commune in the Hérault department in southern France.
+Tritonia pallida is a species of dendronotid nudibranch.
+It is a marine gastropod mollusc in the family Tritoniidae.